-Below is 500 word sample article that showcases the Yettobe Media approach to blog posts that are written for clients on a freelance basis.
-For more info contact email@example.com
+Below is a 500-word sample article that showcases the Yettobe Media approach to blog posts that are written for clients on a freelance basis.
+For more info contact firstname.lastname@example.org

 By Casey Melnick